GPCRmd/gpcrmd_vagrant/README.md

 ##### Installing mdsrv and preparing apache WSGI for production

 0. Get the last version of the Vagrantfile.
-Run in your terminal computer:
+Run in your computer terminal:

+    Linux:

     ```bash
     cd ~/gpcrmd_vagrant/
     git pull origin master
+    ```
+    Windows:

+    ```batch
+    cd %HOMEPATH%\gpcrmd_vagrant
+    git pull origin master
+    ```

+    If changes have being made in Vagrantfile restart your vagrant VM:

+    ```
+    vagrant halt
+    vagrant up
     ```

 1. Download last version of mdsrv and save it into "~/gpcrmd_vagrant/shared" from https://github.com/arose/mdsrv/releases.
 Then, run in vagrant VM terminal: